Home › Blog › What is Ticketing Systems? The Complete Guide

 Improved Collaboration

-For example, agents can use private notes to discuss complex issues together.
+For example, agents can use internal notes to discuss complex issues together.
 They can even leave notes to share context or guide other agents who may work on the same issue in the future.

 3. Enhance Customer Service